JoakimOL/Ttm4135-compendium/src/11-key-establishment.md

 0. A and B are already in the system, meaning the server has a long term key for both parties, $K_A$ and $K_B$.
-1. A sends a request to the server for a session key with B. This request includes info to identify A and B, as well as a unique nonce.
-The nonce is used for security checking
+1. A sends a request to the server for a session key with B. This request includes info to identify A and B, as well as a unique nonce, $N_A$.
+The nonce is used for security checking later.
 2. The server responds with a message encrypted with $K_A$.
-It contains a session key that works between A and B, as well as the original request, including nonce, to enable A to verify the request was not altered.
+It contains a session key that works between A and B, as well as the original request, including $N_A$, to enable A to verify the request was not altered.
 It also contains the session key and the identifier of A, encrypted with
    $K_B$, so only B can read it.
 3. A needs to send the last part of the message to B, since only B can decrypt it.